Asylum seekers have better luck

 Stentor has a good post at debitage:

 We all know about the rituals that Christians practice on Easter.
 But I think it's important to recognize the rituals practiced by non-Christians -- particularly those of a secularist bent* -- on this holiday.
 I'm not talking about the pagan celebrations of spring that were incorporated into Christian Easter practices, though some people do still practice those.
 I'm talking about pointing out the existence of pagan celebrations and their incorporation into Christian Easter.
-(A similar ritual, with slightly different liturgy, is observed at Christmas.)
+(A similar ritual, with slightly different liturgy, is observed at Christmas.)keep reading

 This ritual has the appearance of making an argument -- #many Easter traditions have a pagan origin, therefore Christianity's righteousness is somehow compromised.# But it doesn't really function as an argument.
 These things are mostly said not to Christians, but to other non-Christians -- e.g. in this Pandagon thread.
 And I doubt many Christians who are otherwise secure in their faith are particularly troubled by these historical facts (certainly I wasn't).
 Either they already reject all the aspects of Easter that aren't found in the Bible (including, sometimes, the very idea of an Easter celebration), or they don't see enriching their holiday with elements from another tradition as necessarily threatening the remembrance of Jesus' resurrection (coloring eggs can be just a fun thing to do, not an act of worship of Oestre).